opale0/Dance-Room-Solver/README.md

 # Dance-Room-Solver
+(this readme is generated with chatgpt bc I was lazy)

 Are you tired of struggling with the Dance Room in the Mirrorverse because of high ping?
 I was too!
 That's why I created this script in ChatTriggers that automatically solves it for you — and it works like a charm! 🎉